cdmandrews/cdmandrews.github.io/digitalrhetoric/week-08-notes.md

 ## Theoria: Ecology?
 Techne?
 I dunno?

+- Brooke 3 (Proairesis[invention])
+  - "Actions or events that fail to move the reader toward the resolution of the hermenutic enigma are quite literally extravagant: They are off track and may even be resented as wasteful or distracting.
+What would it mean, however, to focus on the practice of proairesis and to do so without subordinating it to hermeneutics?" (p.
+76-77)
 - Brooke 4 (Pattern[arrangement])
   - "Just because there is more than one way to walk through a building, this does not make its arrangement (architecture) irrelevant" (p.
 91)
 - Brooke 5 (Perspective[style])